HenrikJoreteg/Happy.js/README.md

                 },
                 '#email': {
                   required: true,
-                  message: 'How are we to reach you sans email??'
+                  message: 'How are we to reach you sans email??',
                   test: happy.email // this can be *any* function that returns true or false }
               }